 (For further explanation about the movement of tribes after the Flood, see the post: “Early Migration before the Rise of Civilization”)

 [The following maps are from Jon Mark Ruthven’s remarkable, new research on Ezekiel 38-39, The Prophecy that is Shaping History – New Research on Ezekiel’s Vision of the End, published 2003.]

 The Skythians (name derived from Ashkenaz, the son of Gomer) were also known as the tribes of Magog and seemed to be quite a mixture of the various descendants of Japheth who migrated northward in the years after the Flood.
 Because of their nomadic lifestyle, there is evidence of their migration along a belt of grassland that extended from areas north of the Black and Caspian Seas eastward into Siberia and also of their incursions into the Mideast.

 This map shows various place names and tribal names north of the Mideast that were known by early historians – evidence that the tribes of Rosh, Meshech, and Tubal inhabited these areas that are now part of Russia.

 To conclude, it seems obvious that this ancient prophecy is referring directly to the land of Russia.
-Further ahead, Ezekiel was told that this northern power will invade the Mid East during the “latter days”, the End Time.
+Further ahead, Ezekiel was told that this northern power will invade the Mid East during the “latter days”, the End of the Age era.